jneat/minibus/CLA.md

 "we" and "us" means the owner of the current repository.

-"Work" means any project, work or materials owned or managed by Arigato Machine Inc.
+"Work" means any project, work or materials owned or managed by the current repository owner.

 "You" and "your" means you and any organization on whose behalf you are entering this Agreement.